akhilarsharma/akhilarsharma/README.md

-- 👋 Hi, I’m @dragonminds
+- 👋 Hi, I’m Akhila
-- 👀 I’m interested in ... data manipulation, data cleaning, data visualisation, machine learning, applying data analytics to financial data
+- 👀 I’m interested in ... data manipulation, data cleaning, data visualisation, machine learning and telling stories through data using Tableau and Python
-- 🌱 I’m currently learning ... python and mysql
+- 🌱 I’m currently learning ... python and sql server
 - 💞️ I’m looking to collaborate on ... data projects
-- 📫 How to reach me ... twinkerminds@gmail.com
+- 📫 How to reach me ... akhilarsharma@gmail.com

 <!---
 dragonminds/dragonminds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.